Charles Hawtrey (actor, born 1914): 1950s

-In 1956 Hawtrey appeared alongside his future "Carry On" co-star Hattie Jacques in the comedian Digby Wolfe's ATV series Wolfe at the Door, a 12-week sketch show.
+In 1956, Hawtrey appeared alongside his future Carry On co-star Hattie Jacques in the comedian Digby Wolfe's ATV series Wolfe at the Door, a 12-week sketch show.
 Not screened in London, it ran in the Midlands from 18 June to 10 September.
 In this series Wolfe explored the comic situations that could be found by passing through doorways, into a theatrical dressing room, for example.
 The programmes were written by Tony Hawes and Richard Waring.

-That same year, Hawtrey made a brief appearance in Tess and Tim (BBC) under the Saturday Comedy Hour banner.
+In the same year Hawtrey made a brief appearance in Tess and Tim (BBC) under the Saturday Comedy Hour banner.
 This short-run series starred the music hall comedians Tessie O'Shea and Jimmy Wheeler.
 In 1957, Hawtrey appeared in a one-off episode of Laughter in Store (BBC), this time working with Charlie Drake and Irene Handl.

 Hawtrey's television career gained a major boost with The Army Game, in which he played the part of Private 'Professor' Hatchett.
 Loosely based on the film Private's Progress (1956), the series followed the fortunes of a mixed bag of army National Service conscripts in residence at Hut 29 of the Surplus Ordnance Depot at Nether Hopping in remote Staffordshire.

 I Only Arsked!
 (1958) was a feature film spin-off.
 Hawtrey left the series in 1958.